 There are a number of antidepressants available that work in slightly different ways and have different side effects.
 Most work equally well to relieve depression, so choosing the right one generally involves subtle differences.
 When prescribing an antidepressant that's likely to work well for you, your doctor may consider:

 - Your particular symptoms.
 Symptoms of depression can vary, and one antidepressant may relieve certain symptoms better than another.
-For example, if your depression symptoms include low energy, an antidepressant that's slightly stimulating may be the best choice.
-On the other hand, if you have trouble sleeping, an antidepressant that's slightly sedating may be a good option.
+For example, if you have trouble sleeping, an antidepressant that's slightly sedating may be a good option.

 - Possible side effects.
 Side effects of antidepressants vary from one medication to another and from person to person.
-Bothersome side effects can make it difficult to stick with treatment.
-Sexual side effects are a particularly common reason people stop taking an antidepressant.
+Bothersome side effects, such as dry mouth, weight gain or sexual side effects, can make it difficult to stick with treatment.

 - Whether it worked for a close relative.
 How a medication worked for a first-degree relative, such as a parent or sibling, can indicate how well it might work for you.

 - Interaction with other medications.
 Some antidepressants can cause dangerous reactions when taken with other medications.

 - Whether you're pregnant or breast-feeding.
 Many antidepressants may not be safe for your baby when taken during pregnancy or later when you're breast-feeding.
 Work with your doctor to find the best way to manage your depression when you're expecting or planning on becoming pregnant.